 The General Internal Medicine wards and the Ambulatory Care Clinics represent the key portions of the resident's experiences during the three year residency.
-These experiences are augmented by rotations through subspecialty medicine clinics (Endocrinology, Nephrology, Pulmonary, Rheumatology and others.) and inpatient/outpatient consultation services (Gastroenterology, Cardiology, Infectious Diseases), and diversifying experiences in office gynecology, otolaryngology and orthopedics (sports medicine).
+These experiences are augmented by rotations through subspecialty medicine inpatient/outpatient services including (Endocrinology, Nephrology, Pulmonary, Rheumatology, Gastroenterology, Cardiology, Infectious Diseases and others).

 Inpatient Medical Experiences

-During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have rich experiences at both of our affiliated teaching hospitals:
+During either the one-year preliminary or the three-year Categorical Internal Medicine program, the resident will have diverse experiences at both of our affiliated teaching hospitals:

 Care is provided by teams led by attending faculty.
 At the University Hospital, inpatient attendings are full-time academic hospitalists.
-There are six Medicine Ward teams at the University Hospital.
-One senior (R-2 or R-3 resident) and one or two interns (R-1 residents) and medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
-On University Hospital rotations, residents take in-house call every sixth day, and receive one or two short call admissions on non-call days, and no admissions on the post-call day.
+One senior (R-2 or R-3 resident) and two interns (R-1 residents).
+Medical students are assigned to each team, working cooperatively to provide care to patients assigned to the team.
+Patient care is optimized by the close collaboration between resident teams, pharmacists, social workers, and case managers.
 At the VA hospital, teams are headed by a VA internist, and manned by one senior resident and two interns.
-The VA Medicine Ward service includes three teams, and the interns alternate long and short call every 3 days with a Night Float system taking admissions from 7 p.m. to 7 a.m.

 Ambulatory Care Experiences

-- At the University of Missouri, our internal medicine residents participate in continuity clinic through a new, innovative model for clinic training called Four-One.
-In the traditional model of continuity clinic, residents are pulled from their rotations one-half day per week in order to attend clinic.
-We found that this is extremely difficult for residents given their obligations to both the clinic and their inpatient rotations.
-Moreover, this was disruptive to inpatient duties and didactics and the clinic was disjointed as residents were only present in clinic four hours per week.
+At the University of Missouri, our internal medicine residents participate in continuity clinic via the four+one model.
+This varies from the traditional model of continuity clinic, where residents are pulled from their rotations one-half day per week in order to attend clinic.

-- In the Four-One model, residents have four weeks of a given rotation that is followed by one week of continuity clinic.
+In the four+one model, residents have four weeks of a given rotation that is followed by one week of continuity clinic.
 When one is in clinic, there are no other responsibilities except for clinic.
 When on a non-continuity clinic rotation, there are no continuity clinic duties.
-Residents will now be able to solely focus on their four week rotation without interruption from clinic and likewise, they will be able to solely focus on the outpatient continuity clinic during the one week of clinic.
+Residents are able to solely focus on their four week rotation without interruption from clinic and likewise, they will be able to solely focus on the outpatient continuity clinic during the one week of clinic.

 - The Emergency Center of the University Hospitals and Clinics is the only Level I trauma facility in Mid-Missouri.